DeAnnaFoster/Music-Is-Fun/readme.md

 ```

 Requirements:
-- `5 points`: All songs are drawn to the page when the button is clicked - *(should be somewhere around 50 per search)*
+- `5 points`: All songs are drawn to the page when the button is clicked - *(should be somewhere around 50 per search)*   DONE
-- `2.5 points`: Each search will clear the previously loaded songs from the output
+- `2.5 points`: Each search will clear the previously loaded songs from the output                                        DONE
-- `2.5 points`: Each property of the `song object` is rendered to the page
+- `2.5 points`: Each property of the `song object` is rendered to the page                                                DONE

 ### Step 2 - Prettify with Bootstrap `Total Points: 10`